thibaut-neoledge/azure-docs.fr-fr/articles/notification-hubs-aspnet-backend-windows-dotnet-notify-users.md

         }

-15. Ajoutez les instructions `using` suivantes au début du fichier RegisterClient.cs :
+15. Ajoutez les instructions `using` ci-après au début du fichier RegisterClient.cs :

 		using Windows.Storage;
 		using System.Net;